Microsoft Access 2010, 2013 and 2016

 Course content is adjusted to suit the sorts of databases you intend to create.
 These are topics that are core to most Basic courses:

-Why use a database Why a database and not some other program, like a spreadsheet.
+Why use a database Why choose a database and not some other program, like a spreadsheet.
+Many people attending a database course are already using Excel and want to find out under what circumstances Access offers advantages over Excel.

-Terminology Understand database terminology—Access uses the vocabulary of the database developer and therefore you need a grasp of the jargon.
+Terminology Understanding database terminology—Access uses the vocabulary of the database developer and therefore you need a grasp of the jargon.
+For example, what is meant by a “relational database”.

-Planning How to plan for a successful database—there are rules for storing data in a database that need to be followed.
+Planning How to plan for a successful database.
+There are rules for storing data in a database that should be followed.
+You need to understand how to apply these to your database before you even start creating it in Access,

 Database objects Components of a relational database: the engine room that manages the data; the user interface that hides the technicalities from the user; the reporting function for outputting information.